NativeScript/docs/content/guide/ui/navigation.md

 ### Navigating to another page

-To navigate from one [Page](/ui/page) to another, you need to first [get the Frame instance](#getting-a-frame-instance) within which you need to navigate.
+To navigate from one `Page` to another, first obtain the desired [Frame instance](#getting-a-frame-instance).
-Then, for a simple navigation, call the instance's [navigate](#navigate) method on the instance, passing it a string containing the path of the page to navigate to.
+For simple navigation, call the [navigate](#navigate) method passing along the path of the page to navigate to.

 ```ts
 frame.navigate("~/pages/details/details-page")